xcat2/confluent-docs/docs/installxcat_rhel.md

 ## *Issues:*

-It is possible to require additional packages when installing xCAT.
+Additional packages may be required when installing xCAT.
 For RHEL, connect to the RedHat Subscription Manager and connect to the optional channel
 ```sh
 subscription-manager repos --enable=rhel-7-server-optional-rpms